Pirahã language: Numerals and grammatical number

-According to Everett in 1986, Pirahã has words for 'one' (hói) and 'two' (hoí), distinguished only by tone.
-In his 2005 analysis, however, Everett said that Pirahã has no words for numerals at all, and that hói and hoí actually mean "small quantity" and "larger quantity".
-Frank et al. (2008) describes two experiments on four Pirahã speakers that were designed to test these two hypotheses.
+According to Everett, Pirahã has words for 'one' (hói) and 'two' (hoí), distinguished only by tone.
+In his 2005 analysis, however, Everett said that Pirahã has no words for numerals at all, and that hói and hoí actually mean "small quantity" and "larger quantity" (or like English "fewer/less" and "more").
+Michael Frank, Everett, and several others have described two experiments on four Pirahã speakers that were designed to test these two hypotheses.

 In one, ten spools of thread were placed on a table one at a time and the Pirahã were asked how many were there.
 All four speakers answered in accordance with the hypothesis that the language has words for 'one' and 'two' in this experiment, uniformly using hói for one spool, hoí for two spools, and a mixture of the second word and 'many' for more than two spools.

 The second experiment, however, started with ten spools of thread on the table, and spools were subtracted one at a time.
 In this experiment, one speaker used hói (the word previously supposed to mean 'one') when there were six spools left, and all four speakers used that word consistently when there were as many as three spools left.
 Though Frank and his colleagues do not attempt to explain their subjects' difference in behavior in these two experiments, they conclude that the two words under investigation "are much more likely to be relative or comparative terms like 'few' or 'fewer' than absolute terms like 'one.

 There is no grammatical distinction between singular and plural, even in pronouns.

 A 2012 documentary aired on the Smithsonian Channel reported that a school had been opened for the Pirahã community where they learn Portuguese and mathematics.
 As a consequence, observations involving concepts like the notion of quantity (which has a singular treatment in Pirahã language) became impossible, because of the influence of the new knowledge on the results.

 Color

 There is also a claim that Pirahã lacks any unique color terminology, being one of the few cultures (mostly in the Amazon basin and New Guinea) that only have specific words for 'light' and 'dark' if that claim is true.
 (Note: Could also be analysed as 'white' and 'black'.)
-Although the Pirahã glossary in Daniel Everett's Ph.D. thesis includes a list of color words (p.
-354), Everett (2006) now says that the items listed in this glossary are not in fact words but descriptive phrases (such as "(like) blood" for "red").
+Although the Pirahã glossary that Daniel Everett initially published includes a list of color words, as of 2006, Everett was saying that the items listed in this glossary are not in fact words but descriptive phrases (such as "(like) blood" for "red").